18 Week Access Policy

 A DNA is strictly defined as a patient failing to give notice that they will not be attending their appointment.
 Patients who give prior notice no matter how small are not classed as DNA’s Providing reasonable notice of the appointment was communicated to the patient/carer, DNA’s will be managed as follows:

-• Follow-up patients – Routine patients should be returned to the referrer (usually GP).
+- Follow-up patients – Routine patients should be returned to the referrer (usually GP).
 A further appointment will only be made if the treating clinician requires the patient to be seen.
-The consultant must decide whether a further appointment needs to be booked.
+In all cases the Consultant must decide whether a further appointment needs to be booked.

 Should the patient DNA a second time they will be discharged by the Consultant and referred back to the GP.